 US Department of Labor, industry leaders, stakeholders call on employers, workers to combat surge in construction worker suicides

-While the CDC continues its research to understand the disparity, the U.S. Department of Labor’s Occupational Safety and Health Administration has formed a task force of industry partners, unions and educators to raise awareness of the types of stress that can push construction workers into depression and toward suicide.
-In addition to alerting stakeholders, the task force encourages industry employers to share and discuss available resources with their workers.
-The task force is calling on industry to take part in a weeklong Suicide Prevention Safety Stand-Down, Sept.
-6-10, to raise awareness about the unique challenges construction workers face.
-The stand-down will coincide with National Suicide Prevention Month in September.
+To assist workers in an industry with one of the nation’s highest occupational suicide rates, the U.S. Department of Labor’s Occupational Safety and Health Administration has joined a task force of construction industry partners, unions and educators to raise awareness of the work stresses seen as the causes of depression and the thoughts and acts of suicide among construction workers.
+In addition to alerting other stakeholders, the task force encourages industry employers to share and discuss available resources with their workers.

 Coinciding with Construction Suicide Prevention Week, the task force is calling on construction industry employers, trade groups and other stakeholders to join OSHA’s Suicide Prevention Safety Stand-Down, Sept.
 5-9, 2022.
 This week-long event seeks to raise awareness of unique mental health challenges construction workers face by asking employers to pause work for a moment to share information and resources and urge employees to seek help if needed.

 “Construction workers cope with unique causes of stress, such as uncertain seasonal work; remote work and job travel that keeps workers away from home and support systems; long, hard days and completion schedules; and the job-related risks of serious injuries,” explained Assistant Secretary for Occupational Safety and Health Doug Parker.
 “Left unchecked, these stressors can affect mental health severely and lead to anxiety, depression, substance abuse and – in some cases – suicide.”